Abib-ops/Abib/README.txt

 Abib v414.15
 ------------
-More work on Works of Jonathan Edwards Vol II.txt "Last" push-button reduced in size.
+Finished work on Works of Jonathan Edwards Vol II.txt "Last" push-button reduced in size.
 Improved the detection of references in the reader texts.
+Select the texts you want on your Reader window combo box list, in the new Help -->  Settings > Tick the ones you want.

 Changelog.
 -----------